We’ve compared the best luggage brands of 2024 — tested by frequent fliers — and gathered our insider tips on how to

 Top Luggage Brands of 2024

-With that said, there a few of the best suitcase brands out there, which are favorites among experienced travelers, and even come with lifetime warranties.
-Keep your receipts!
+These are a few of the best suitcase brands out there, which are favorites among experienced travelers, and even come with lifetime warranties!

 Samsonite is one of the most famous luggage brands for a reason.
-Although Samsonite luggage only comes with a warranty limited to manufacturer defects, their typical hard-side luggage is known for its durability.
+Although Samsonite luggage only comes with a warranty limited to manufacturer defects, their typical hardside luggage is known for its durability.
 It’s a great option if you’re traveling with breakables, a camera, or plan on bringing back a bottle of wine from your trip.
-Plus, this hard-sided case features an integrated ID tag, making your bag easily identifiable on the airport carousel.
+Plus, this hardside case features spinner wheels, TSA locks and a 10 year limited warranty.

 For you outdoorsy types, check out North Face’s rolling duffels.
 They double as a backpack with straps, which is convenient for traveling in areas that don’t offer smooth walkways everywhere.